HMT-In-Space/HMT-In-Space.github.io/Workshop-Dec-2025.md

 layout: default
 ---

-# Humans in an Autonomous and Robotic World: Exploring and Enabling Human-Machine Partnerships for Sustained Deep-Space Presence including Moon and Mars
+# Humans in an Autonomous and Robotic World

+## Exploring and Enabling Human-Machine Partnerships for Sustained Deep-Space Presence including Moon and Mars

 **Workshop Dates:**  December 8-9, 2025